MarcosNicolau/whatsapp-business-sdk/README.md

 -   <b>src</b>: the whole connector written in typescript
 -   <b>dist</b> the packed bundle of the project for use in browser environments.

+## Testing
+I am currently working on test integration.

+The idea is to make a heavy testing integration with real API calls to support implementation stability.

 ## Contribution and thanks

 Contributions are encouraged, I will review any incoming pull requests.
 See the issues tab for todo items.